 The Founders Day Celebrations will honor the rich art and cultural heritage of the San Antonio community, and is an opportunity to invite the community to rediscover our institutions of higher education.
 At the center of the celebration, a Founders Gala at the Henry B. Gonzalez Convention Center will celebrate our shared culture and honor our city’s founding mothers and fathers.
 The Gala will be a ticketed event with details coming soon.

 San Antonio’s vibrant art community will be on full display on May 4.
 Arts for All day will celebrate the unique culture and heritage of our region through artistic presentations and exhibitions.
-Tours of public art will be available free of charge at multiple locations across the city and curated explorations of neighborhood art will take place in several communities.
+Tours of public art will be available free of charge at multiple locations across the city.
 Several museums will be opened to the public, with free concerts and performances happening throughout the city.
-The day will also include dedications for several art pieces.
+The day will also include the dedication of a new public art piece.

 The Tricentennial will showcase active duty military and the past and current missions of Joint Base San Antonio (JBSA) – Fort Sam Houston, Lackland AFB, Randolph AFB, and Camp Bullis.
 The military’s rich history will be highlighted and the day will raise awareness of the strategic importance of JBSA’s current missions.
 Fort Sam Houston will open to the public for the first time since September 11.